Content Is King...

 Give people something they can use.
 Immediately.

-Think about what you’re area of expertise is in.
-Now how can you create a free offer based on that area of expertise.
-It’s going to allow you to stay congruent within your long term funnel.
+Think about what your area of expertise is in.
+Now how can you create a free offer based on that area of expertise?
+It’s going to allow you to stay congruent with your long-term funnel.

 And congruency is key to item # 2.